-Our seven largest combined heat and demand for district heating.
+Our seven largest combined heat and power stations cover a fourth of Denmark's demand for district heating.
 The power stations are all originally built for fossil fuels, but we convert them to run on sustainable biomass to phase out fossil fuels at our power stations.
 So far, five power station units have been converted, enabling us to reduce our coal consumption by 82% since 2006.
 One of our remaining two coalfired power stations is being converted to sustainable biomass, and the other will be closed by the end of 2022 to meet our objective of fully exiting coal by 2023.